Our Lady of Prompt Succor

-Our Lady of Prompt Succor (Notre-Dame du Prompt Secours) is a Roman Catholic title of the Blessed Virgin Mary associated with a wooden devotional image of the Madonna and Child enshrined in New Orleans, Louisiana, United States of America.
-The image is closely associated with Mother Saint Michel, the Superior of the New Orleans Ursulines.
+Our Lady of Prompt Succor (Notre-Dame du Prompt Secours) is a Roman Catholic title of the Blessed Virgin Mary.
+A wooden devotional image of the Madonna and Child is enshrined in New Orleans, Louisiana, United States of America.
+The events leading to this title of the Blessed Virgin were those of Mother Saint Michel, the Superior of the New Orleans Ursulines.

-Pope Pius IX authorised the public devotion to the Marian title on 21 September 1851 and designated the 8th of January as its feast day of thanksgiving.
-Pope Leo XIII granted a Pontifical decree of Canonical Coronation to the image on 21 June 1894.
+Pope Pius IX authorized the public devotion to Mary by the Marian title of Our Lady of Prompt Succor on 21 September 1851 and designated the 8th of January as the feast day of thanksgiving.
+Pope Leo XIII granted a Pontifical decree of Canonical Coronation to Mary by this title on 21 June 1894.
 The rite of coronation was executed by Archbishop Francis Janssens y August on 10 November 1895.

-The image is also known by its connection to President Andrew Jackson who was present before the image during and after the Battle of New Orleans against the British invasion.
+The Blessed Virgin Mary is also known by this title in connection to President Andrew Jackson who was present before the image during and after the Battle of New Orleans against the British invasion.
 Under this Marian title, the Virgin Mary is designated as the Principal Patroness of Louisiana and the Archdiocese of New Orleans dating from a 13 June 1928 Papal bull from the Sacred Congregation of Rites.
 The image is presently enshrined at the National Shrine of Our Lady of Prompt Succor while her feast day is celebrated on 8 January.